Information from Security On Campus

 - Aggravated Assault

 - There is evidence of unlawful entry (trespass), which may be either forcible or not involve force.

 - Unlawful entry must be of a structure – having four walls, a roof, and a door.

 - There is evidence that the entry was made in order to commit a felony or theft.

 Schools are also required to report statistics for the following categories of arrests or referrals for campus disciplinary action (if an arrest was not made):

 - Illegal Weapons Possession

 Hate crimes must be reported by category of prejudice, including race, gender, religion, sexual orientation, ethnicity, and disability.
+In 2014, the Violence Against Women Act (VAWA), also included gender identity and national origin as categories of bias that must be collected and reported as well.
 Statistics are also required for four additional crime categories if the crime committed is classified as a hate crime:

 - Simple Assault

 Beginning in 2014, the Violence Against Women Act (VAWA) amendments to the Clery Act expand colleges/universities requirements to collect and report data for the following additional categories: